yoctoproject/poky/documentation/profile-manual/usage.rst

    :align: center
    :width: 70%

-In the snapshot above, we can see callchains that originate in libc, and a callchain from Xorg that demonstrates that we're using a proprietary X driver in userspace (notice the presence of ``PVR`` and some other unresolvable symbols in the expanded Xorg callchain).
+In the snapshot above, we can see call chains that originate in ``libc``, and a call chain from ``Xorg`` that demonstrates that we're using a proprietary X driver in user space (notice the presence of ``PVR`` and some other unresolvable symbols in the expanded ``Xorg`` call chain).

-Note also that we have both kernel and userspace entries in the above snapshot.
-We can also tell perf to focus on userspace but providing a modifier, in this case ``u``, to the ``cycles`` hardware counter when we record a profile::
+Note also that we have both kernel and user space entries in the above snapshot.
+We can also tell perf to focus on user space but providing a modifier, in this case ``u``, to the ``cycles`` hardware counter when we record a profile::